Repeat prescriptions will be issued at the doctor’s discretion and are normally for patients on long-term treatment.

-- Online via this link (following a simple registration)
+- 24 hours a day Online via this link (following a simple registration at reception)

-You may also order your REPEAT prescription through your local chemist.
-This will save you having to telephone the surgery or come in to the surgery to collect your prescription as the chemist will do this for you.
+You may also order your repeat prescription through your local chemist.
+This will save you having to come in to the surgery to collect your prescription as the chemist will do this for you.

 What you need to do?